riebeekn/experiments-in-meteor-blog/_drafts/modal-dialogs.md

 }
 {% endhighlight %}

-Now all we need to do is implement the 'updateAnimalRank' method on the server.
+Now all we need to do is implement the `updateAnimalRank` method on the server.

 #####/lib/collections/animals.js
 {% highlight JavaScript %}